A future for Greensborough Activity Centre

 • Stage 2 will use this feedback to create a draft Greensborough Structure Plan, which will then be shared with the community for further input.

-Greensborough Town Centre will continue to be an important place for shopping and jobs, and it has always been identified as a good location for more housing.
+Greensborough Activity Centre will continue to be an important place for shopping and jobs, and it has always been identified as a good location for more housing.
 Any future growth should reflect what the community wants and needs.

 Get involved